Friday, June 13, 2025

 • Logbooks or apps to track trends over time

-Choose tools that fit your daily life.
-CGMs, for instance, alert users to dangerous drops without frequent finger pricks.
+Choose tools that fit your daily life: CGMs, for instance, alert users to dangerous drops without frequent finger pricks.

 Diabetes Management: Medications and Treatments

-Managing diabetes well means making lifestyle changes and using the right medicines.
-Health tips for seniors with diabetes often talk about the need to work closely with doctors.
-This helps create a treatment plan that fits you.
+Health tips for seniors with diabetes often mention the need to work closely with doctors, which helps create a treatment plan that fits them.

 Common Medications Prescribed